Cyphrme/Coze/README.md

 ## Canon
 A **canon** is a list of fields used for normalization, e.g. `["alg","x"]`.
-Coze objects are canonicalized for creating digests, signing, verification, and reference.
+Coze objects are canonicalized for creating digests, signing, and verification.
 The canon of `pay` is the currently present fields in order of appearance.
 The following Coze fields have predefined canons:

 - `cad`'s canon is `pay`'s canon.
 - `tmb`'s canon is `["alg","x"]`.